OSGConnect/tutorial-ScalingUp-Python/README.md

 ## Other ways to use Queue command

-Now we will explore the ways to use Queue command.
-In the previous example, we utilized the random boundary conditions.
-The random boundary conditions are not efficient.
-If we have some intution about what are better choices for the boundary conditions, it is better to supply them as arguments.
+Now we will explore other ways to use Queue command.
+In the previous example, we did not pass any argument to the program and the program generated random boundary conditions.
+If we have some guess about what could be a better boundary condition, it is a good idea to supply the boundary condition as arguments.

 It is possible to use a single file to supply multiple arguments.
 We can take the job description file from the previous example, and modify it slightly to submit several jobs.
 The modified job description file is available in `Example2` directory.

-    cd Example2

 Take a look at the job description file `ScalingUp-PythonCals.submit`.

+    $ cd Example2
+    $ cat  ScalingUp-PythonCals.submit

     ...
     #Supply arguments